tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

 Ask the students the following questions:

 * What was the most interesting vulnerability you found?

-* Why might some vulnerabilities be supported by the free version of MythX and some require Pro?

-  **Answer:** Some analysis takes more computation and time, which costs MythX more.

-  **Answer:** Other tools may be used besides the open-source tools that MythX makes available.

 * Why is it useful to be able to explore a registry of vulnerabilities like the SWC?